Theme: How to Keep an Open Heart in a Challenging World

 - Wool socks

 - When outside cotton clothes are discouraged

-Lee has a deep meditation practice over 25 years, and has a combination of skills and interests that draw her to offering mindfulness in nature retreats .
+Lee has a deep meditation practice of over 25 years, and has a combination of skills and interests that draw her to offering mindfulness in nature retreats .
 She gravitated to the direct simplicity of the Vipassana (or Insight meditation practice) tradition, and was fortunate to live near Insight Meditation Society where she has been going to annual retreats.
-She has been a long-time practitioner of the Cambridge Insight Meditation Center community.

-Lin is a mindfulness and nature meditation teacher and has studied insight meditation under the guidance of Jonathan Foust and Mark Coleman.
+Lin is a meditation teacher and has studied insight meditation under the guidance of Jonathan Foust and Mark Coleman.
 In stillness and silence, she discovers the transformative power of mindfulness practices to help live a life of flow, joy, grace and gratitude.

 In the last few years, Lin was particularly moved by the power of nature meditation to connect with a deep sense of well-being, love, wonder, resilience, and interconnection with all beings.
 Our human-centric worldview dissolves, and we realize we are but a small part of a greater intelligence.
 Lin was inspired to share nature meditation as a doorway for personal transformation as well as a form of environmental activism.